shallowgator/english-for-designers/04-voice-tone-style/voice, tone, style.md

 #### *Hopefully never completely defined*

-Never want to come off too strong, to some it may feel like cowardice or "holding back" the opposite may be superfluous and shallow.
+Never want to come off *too* strong, for some it may be cowardice or "holding back" but for others the opposite may be true and it may come off as superfluous and shallow.
 I think you can never be 100% sure of the next step.
 Be confident in your choice but never blindly fall for your own conviction.
-Everything can change in a split-second, including you, beliefs you hold or the entire world.
-On the edge of familiarity.
+For everything can change in a split-second.
+Including you, your beliefs and the entire world.
+On the edge of familiarity yet surprisingly unfamiliar.

 ## *Tone*